Laugh, Clown, Laugh: Cast

 As a trouping comic stage actor in his youth, Chaney would have been acquainted with clown performers of lesser-known fame.
-In preparation for this film and He Who Gets Slapped, Chaney also studied the clown makeup of circus performers and legendary 19th-century clown stage actors like Joseph Grimaldi and George L. Fox, the latter of Humpty Dumpty fame.
+In preparation for this film and He Who Gets Slapped, Chaney also studied the clown makeup of circus performers and 19th-century clown stage actors like Joseph Grimaldi and George L. Fox, the latter of Humpty Dumpty fame.
 The film was said to have been Chaney's favorite of all his roles.

 This film was Loretta Young's first major movie role, at the age of fourteen.
 In interviews near the end of her life, she expressed her gratitude toward Chaney for his kindness and guidance, and for protecting her from director Brenon's sometimes harsh treatment.

 Music

-An eponymous musical theme was written specially for the film.
-It was to be played for audiences in movie theatres [in the minutes before screenings of the movie].
+The theme song "Laugh, Clown, Laugh" was composed by Ted Fio Rito while its lyrics having written by Lewis and Young and was featured in the sound version of the film which was released in the latter half of 1928.
 It became a hit record.
 Chaney's set musicians played the song at his 1930 funeral.